hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 At least one mapping needs to be setup.
 Rows without any valid identifier will be skipped.

-In case of User Events since they are attached to Users this setting works exactly the same as for Users.
+In case of User Events, since they are attached to Users, this setting works exactly the same as for Users.

 ### Event Settings